 - i.
 Data analytics and database maintenance- To support and enhance PRISM program activities.
 Funding resources will be utilized to improve motor carrier screening protocols and extend database maintenance/support costs for the PRISM component of DMV's IRP system.
 The \$135,000 project (FM-PZG-0057-15-01-00) is underway. - ii.
-Database maintenance and travel costs- To support and enhance PRISM program activities.
-Funding resources will be utilized to extend database maintenance/support costs for the PRISM component of DMV's IRP system and cover travel costs to attend the PRISM workshop in Washington D.C.
-June 2017.
-The \$28,700 project (FM-PZG-0066-16-01-00) is underway. - iii.
+Database maintenance and travel expenses To support and enhance PRISM program activities.
+Funding resources were utilized to extend database maintenance/support costs for the PRISM component of DMV's IRP system and cover travel expenses to attend the PRISM workshop in Washington, D.C., June 2017.
+(FM-PZG-0066-16-01-00)

+- iii.
 Database maintenance and application development costs- To support and enhance PRISM program activities.
-Funding resources will be utilized to extend database maintenance/support and application development costs for the PRISM component of DMV's IRP system.
-The \$200,000 project (FM-MCG-0350-17) is underway.
+Funding resources were utilized to extend database maintenance/support and application development costs for the PRISM component of DMV's IRP system.
+(FM-MCG-0350-17) - iv.
+Database maintenance and application development costs-To support and enhance PRISM program activities.
+Funding resources were utilized to extend database maintenance/support and application development costs for the PRISM component of DMV's IRP system.
+(FM-MCG-0406-18)